wawawawawawawa/Alien-Swarm-AutoRecord/README.md

 1) You will be asked the game executable localization.

-2) The tool will then update newmapsettings.cfg and create AlienSwarmLauncher.bat
+2) The tool will then update newmapsettings.cfg and create AlienSwarmLauncher.bat + autorecording.cfg

 3) You will be asked to change your launch options